influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/guides/migration.md

 Increase the [replication factor](http://localhost:1313/enterprise/v1.0/concepts/glossary/#replication-factor) on all existing retention polices to the number of data nodes in your cluster.
 You can do this with [ALTER RETENTION POLICY](https://docs.influxdata.com/influxdb/v1.0/query_language/database_management/#modify-retention-policies-with-alter-retention-policy).

+The increased replication factor applies to all new shards in the cluster.
+You may need to truncate shards that are currently accepting writes.
-The increased replication factor applies to all new data new data in the cluster.
-For old data, you must manually copy shards to other data nodes in the cluster using the available [influxd-ctl commands](http://localhost:1313/enterprise/v1.0/features/clustering-features/#influxenterprise-cluster-commands).
+For those truncated shards and for older shards, you must manually copy the shards to other data nodes in the cluster using the available [influxd-ctl commands](http://localhost:1313/enterprise/v1.0/features/clustering-features/#influxenterprise-cluster-commands).